Dementia cases in Ireland set to rise by 166% in under 30 years

 Ireland will see a 166% rise in dementia cases by 2050.

-That's according to The Global Burden of Disease study, which was published in The Lancet medical journal yesterday (January 6).
+That's according to The Global Burden of Disease study, which was published in The Lancet medical journal.

 The results of the study show that the number of adults living with dementia worldwide is expected to nearly triple, from an estimated 57 million in 2019 to 153 million in 2050.